weatherforce/ipyreact/docs/source/nbextension_trial.md

 > Note again: In the doc it is said that sys-prefix flag will make the install on the current virtualenv, use --user instead if you want to install it into your main environment.

 So before doing that, make sure your notebook extension does something, like saying hello in the console.
-You then install and will receive a validation ok message.
+You then install and will receive a validation OK message.
 Then test it like this:

 ```bash
 jupyter notebook